MathlibLemma: Folklore Lemma Generation and Benchmark for Formal Mathematics: Introduction

-As a second artifact, we construct the \textsc{MathlibLemma} benchmark, a suite of 4,028 type-checked statements.
-To assess the quality of these statements, a rigorous LLM-assisted human audit on a stratified sample of unproven residuals across diverse topics reveals that \textbf{78\%} are mathematically sound, confirming that the framework minimizes hallucination.
-We evaluated state-of-the-art models including GPT-5.1, GPT-5.1 with low reasoning \citep{singh2025openai}\footnote{GPT-5.1 provides four reasoning effort levels: \textit{none}, \textit{low}, \textit{medium}, and \textit{high}.
+As a second artifact, we construct the \textsc{MathlibLemma} benchmark, a suite of 4,028 non-trivial type-checked statements.
+To assess statement quality, we audit a seed-stratified sample of unproven residuals across diverse topics; \textbf{78\%} of the audited instances are mathematically sound, suggesting that many benchmark instances left unsolved by current provers are valid rather than hallucinated.
+We evaluated state-of-the-art models including GPT-5.1, GPT-5.1 with low reasoning \citep{openai2025gpt51developers,openai2025gpt51systemcard}\footnote{OpenAI's GPT-5.1 API documentation lists four reasoning-effort settings: \textit{none}, \textit{low}, \textit{medium}, and \textit{high}.
 In this work, ``GPT'' refers to the \textit{none} setting (which is the default configuration), and ``GPT-Reasoning'' refers to the \textit{low} setting.
 We excluded \textit{medium} and \textit{high} levels as they were prohibitively slow and expensive for our large-scale evaluation.
-We note that previous baselines, such as Goedel or Kimina, typically did not include evaluations against these frontier reasoning APIs.}, Goedel-Prover-V2-32B \citep{lin2025goedelv2}, DeepSeek-R1-Distill-Qwen-32B, DeepSeek-R1-Distill-Llama-70B \citep{guo2025deepseek}, Kimina-Prover-72B \citep{wang2025kimina}, and Qwen3-235B-A22B-Thinking-2507 \citep{yang2025qwen3}.
-Collectively, 45\% of the 4,028 lemmas are proved, whereas each individual model can prove at most 22\%.
+We note that previous baselines, such as Goedel or Kimina, typically did not include evaluations against these frontier reasoning APIs.}, Goedel-Prover-V2-32B \citep{lin2026goedelv2}, DeepSeek-R1-Distill-Qwen-32B, DeepSeek-R1-Distill-Llama-70B \citep{guo2025deepseek}, Kimina-Prover-72B \citep{wang2025kimina}, and Qwen3-235B-A22B-Thinking-2507 \citep{yang2025qwen3}.
+Collectively, 37\% of the 4,028 lemmas are proved, whereas each individual model can prove about 19\% at most.

-These artifacts highlight the key distinctions of our work: unlike traditional benchmarks, \textsc{MathlibLemma} requires \textbf{minimal human intervention}, enabling easy scaling to diverse domains while reducing incentives for overfitting; moreover, the saturation of this benchmark is actually beneficial, as it indicates that the system serves not just as a passive test, but as a direct solution to mitigate the aforementioned last-mile challenge.
+These artifacts highlight the key distinction of our work: \textsc{MathlibLemma} is both a benchmark and a library-expansion pipeline.
+It requires limited manual annotation, can be refreshed across domains, and allows future prover successes to be recycled into a verified folklore-lemma repository rather than remaining only benchmark scores.

 \textbf{Code and Data Availability.} The source code and datasets are available at \url{https://github.com/Sequential-Intelligence-Lab/MathlibLemma}.
-The repository contains two primary artifacts: the complete benchmark suite of 4,028 type-checked statements, and the verified library of 1,812 theorems with generated proofs.
+The repository contains two primary artifacts: the complete benchmark suite of 4,028 non-trivial type-checked statements, and the verified library of 1,506 Lean-checked generated proofs that pass the proof-bypass screen.